RyanSchatzberg/Decade-Voting/README.md

 # Team of the Decade
-In 2020, the members Dirty Dozen Fantasy Football League celebrated its 10th Anniversary by voting on the best fantasy football players from the past decade (2011-2020).
+In 2020, twelve members of the Dirty Dozen Fantasy Football League celebrated its 10th Anniversary by voting on the best fantasy football players from the past decade (2011-2020).

 This repository contains the original tables and the solutions for the prompts that are in this README.
-Each answer involves real world SQL problems.
+Each answer involves real-world SQL problems.

 # Questions
 **Question 1**: What players appeared on every ballot?